GIVING PARENTS AND FAMILIES A VOICE

 On 3rd July we asked parents, via our Social Media channels, what their experience had been of homeschooling.

-WHAT HAPPENED NEXT?
+WHAT HAPPENED NEXT

 We were inundated with hundreds of responses within the first 48n hours.
 We collated all of them into one document with suggestions on how to improve homeschooling and is featured on the BBC.
 We received over 2000 stories in total.
+These were all submitted to the Education Select Committee.

 We wrote to Gavin Williamson MP including a summary of all 3 submissions.
-We have yet to hear back.

 We created a Survey for parents to give feedback on their experience of their children's return to school.